Ask a Librarian: How to engage a community with limited volunteer hours?

 While it’s totally true that not having online banking can limit some of the access points, I sometimes feel that having and securely locking down ones online banking (using something like two-factor authentication, a good long password, and not logging in from anywhere other than a home computer) is actually safer than not having it and risking someone else potentially activating it.

-All of this is not to try to sway you from your position which is yours and, as I said, I respect everyone’s agency to make the personal choices that work for them.
-At the same time, a lot of what I do is to slowly nudge people to make better and more secure choices that allow them to use technology, even as I acknowledge that they may choose, ultimately, not to. runetkix.top
+All of this is not to try to sway you from your position, which is yours and, as I said, I respect everyone’s agency to make the personal choices that work for them.
+At the same time, a lot of what I do is to slowly nudge people to make better and more secure choices by providing resources like a sweepstakes casino list, which helps them identify reputable and safe platforms.
+This guidance allows individuals to use technology responsibly, even as I acknowledge that they may choose, ultimately, not to.

 Ask a Librarian: How does Drop-in Time actually work?